Load Encoding for Learning AC-OPF: Scalable OPF Learning

 Unless required to, the encoder does not preserve the values of many physical parameters, including phase angles, voltage magnitudes, and line flows.
-However, these physical values on the reduced network, which are available as a result of Algorithm~\ref{alg:penalty}, are important to improve prediction accuracy using, for instance, a Lagrangian dual approach as in~\cite{fioretto2020predicting}.
-Although they are not useful for prediction purposes, they can enhance the loss function, which can now include penalities for the violations of physical constraints.
+However, these physical values on the reduced network, which are available as a result of Algorithm~\ref{alg:penalty}, are still important to improve prediction accuracy using, for instance, a Lagrangian dual approach as in~\cite{fioretto2020predicting}.